FAQ About EVGR Parking Impacts

 Note that there are organizations on campus that offer safety classes, such as the Department of Public Safety, which schedules safety and security awareness presentations occasionally, and Stanford Kenpo Karate, which offers an annual women's self-defense workshop.

 I need access to a car, but I am concerned about the inconvenience and costs of parking.
 What are my alternatives?

 Residents are encouraged to utilize alternative transportation resources, including the Enterprise Rent-A-Car branch on campus, Stanford’s free Marguerite shuttle service, and the many resources offered to Stanford cyclists.

 Stanford places a priority on helping students get around without driving and to reduce their need to have cars on campus in general.
 You may be interested in Stanford’s sustainable transportation resources.
 If you need assistance exploring your options for living car free, please feel free to contact us at firstname.lastname@example.org.
 We would be glad to help.

-How is P&TS handling EV resident parking concerns?
+How is Stanford Transportation handling EV resident parking concerns?

 Stanford Transportation takes seriously the comments, concerns, and suggestions raised by East Campus residents and commuters.
 We are addressing concerns whenever possible, and we welcome your input.
 Please contact us at email@example.com if you have questions, concerns, or suggestions.